alyashour/HapticVision/README.md

 ## Usage
 1. Ensure you have a video file of hand manipulations to analyze or a webcam feed.
-2. Input configurations into the main script.
+2. Input configurations directly into the main script using any text/code editor.
+3. Acquire dependencies using `pip install -r requirements.txt`
-3. Run main.py.
+4. Run `main.py`.
-4. The script will process the video/live-stream.
+5. The script will process the video/live-stream.

+* Executables coming soon.

 ## Implementation Details
 The project is built using Python, leveraging Mediapipe for hand detection and OpenCV for video processing.
 Key components include: